Robert Rauschenberg (1925-2008)

 WORLDS TOP ARTISTS

 During his long career, the American painter, sculptor, printmaker, designer, photographer, composer and experimental artist Robert Rauschenberg drew heavily on early 20th century modern artforms such as "found" objects (objets trouvés), collage and assemblage - pioneered by Picasso, Georges Braque, Kurt Schwitters and others - as well as conceptualist techniques initiated by Marcel Duchamp and Dada, to create his own unique blend of multi-media art, also known as junk art.
 Along with his friend Jasper Johns, and to a lesser extent other American artists like Joseph Cornell and Andy Warhol, he is seen as one of the most influential figures in Neo-Dada art which signalled a break away from Abstract Expressionism, which had dominated art in the United States in the 1940s and 1950s.
 In effect, he was a link between the action-painting of Jackson Pollock and the emergence of 1960s modern art movements like Pop and Conceptualism, in all of which he was an active participant.
 A relative latecomer to commercial success, Rauschenberg's restless unconventional creativity and capacity for experiment lends his art a unique breadth of vision.
+For details of other mixed-media artists, please see: Top Contemporary Artists.

 Born Milton Ernst Rauschenberg (he changed his name to Robert later in life to sound more like an artist.) in Port Arthur, Texas, he was part German and part Cherokee Indian.
 He had no contact with art in his youth, but during World War II when he worked in California as a mental nurse in a number of naval hospitals, he happened to pay a chance visit to an art gallery, and was intrigued by what he saw.
 As a result, when the war ended, he enrolled at the Kansas city art institute under the GI Bill of rights.
 After this he attended the eminent Académie Julian in Paris, which proved a big disappointment.
 Instead of taking to academic painting he fell in love with Sue Weil, a fellow American art student, and studied with her at the famous Black Mountain College in North Carolina under the ex-Bauhaus master, Josef Albers.
 He married Weil in 1950, had a son, Christopher in 1951, and divorced in 1953.
-It was during this period that Rauschenberg had romantic attachments with the calligraphic draughtsman Cy Twombly (b.1928) and the Pop-artist Jasper Johns (b.1930).
+It was during this period that Rauschenberg had romantic attachments with the calligraphic draughtsman Cy Twombly (1928-2011) and the Pop-artist Jasper Johns (b.1930).
 His close friendship with Johns lasted nearly a decade.

 From Black Mountain College he went to New York in 1951, where he had his first solo exhibition, at the renowned Betty Parsons Gallery of modern art.
 Unfortunately it attracted neither good reviews (the New York Times described his work as "stylish doodles" ) - nor sales.